SeanTurner026/Melbourne-Mexican-Food/README.md

 ## General Assembly Capstone Project

 Ever since moving to Melbourne from New York, I have been keenly aware of the lack of good Mexican food in Melbourne.
-Overtime, this sentiment encouraged me to try and find the best Mexican food by webscraping Zomato.com for every review of Mexican restaurants I could find.
+Overtime, this encouraged me to try and find the best Mexican food by webscraping Zomato.com for every review of Mexican restaurants I could find.

-I was able to scrape about 6,700 reviews.
+In the end, I was able to scrape about 6,700 reviews.
 Unfortunately, I found that almost 3,500 reviews did not have numerical review scores.
 Instead, as a result of Zomato purchasing Urbanspoon.com in 2015, these review ratings consisted of a sentiment, positive or negative.
-Zomato encourages former Urbanspoon users to update their reviews to reflect a numerical score, but this doesn't appear to be happening.
+Zomato encourages former Urbanspoon users to update their sentiment reviews to reflect a numerical score, but this doesn't appear to be happening.

-I think this is a big deal for Zomato.
-While they almost certainly utilise the data from the sentiment reviews already, the sentiment isn't factored into a restaurant's rating.
-That said, I found that there was a substantial difference in a restaurant's score on Zomato, and the score derived by the average of all review scores.
+While Zomato certainly utilises the data from the sentiment reviews already, the sentiment is not factored into a restaurant's rating.
+Additionally, there is a difference between a restaurant's score on Zomato, and the average of all review scores for a given restaurant.

 The below plots conveys a lot of information to this point.
 - Each 'bubble' is a restaurant, and the size of the bubbles is determined by how many reviews there are.